dji2001/chinese_financial_news_projet/readme.md

        for performance, but they all converge before reaching that limit

        Cosine Distance= A*B / ||A||*||B||
+       Kmeans++: improved version of Kmeans, select one centroid and iterate thru other point to select other centroids based on distance

     2. I added topic_extract to extract significant topics within each group, calculated by simply add all TFIDF score of all articles with in one group up and multiply